 Physiatrists diagnose — and provide nonsurgical treatment — to patients of all ages in the clinical setting.
 They are part of the UPMC Department of Physical Medicine and Rehabilitation.
 Physiatrists sometimes serve as team doctors for local sports organizations.
 If they specialize in sports medicine, they often are part of UPMC Sports Medicine and see patients at those facilities.

-They provide all-encompassing care and collaborate with physical therapists from UPMC Centers for Rehab Services to help patients improve function of the injured area, as well as overall strength and wellness.
+They provide all-encompassing care and collaborate with physical therapists from UPMC Rehabilitation Institute to help patients improve the function of the injured area, as well as overall strength and wellness.
 Physiatrists, like primary care sports medicine doctors, may refer patients to an orthopaedic surgeon should an injury require surgical care.

 A neuropsychologist is an expert in the relationship between the brain and human behavior.
 So how does this fit into sports medicine?
 At the UPMC Sports Medicine Concussion Program, our team of doctors are all neuropsychologists.